ishimwezachee/Appointement-app-UI/README.md

 - Major Library: ReactJS & Redux | Bootstrap
 - Technologies used : Git | Github | Linter | Jest

-## Live video

-## Live Demo

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-To have the local version of this project in your local PC, first clone the project with: `git clone` https://github.com/RolandM99/weather-App.git, then run the command `npm install` to update all packages locally.
+To have the local version of this project in your local PC, first clone the project with: `git clone` https://github.com/ishimwezachee/Appointement-app-UI, then run the command `npm install` to update all packages locally.

 ## Available Scripts